AshwinDV/LeadPrecdictionMLOps/README.md

         1. Detect if any new landing id is received during serving and alert via email
         2. Detect if any new origin is received during serving and alert via email

+ 12. Unit testing
+    1. basic unit tests were perfored using pytest

+ 13. Source code version control was done using git

+ 14. Model and metrics was version controlled using MLflow

+ 15. Continuous Integration
+    1. CI was done using Github actions
+    2. As part of CI a ubuntu image was buit with required installs and unit & flake8 tests were condcuted on each push

+ 16. Continuous Deployment
+    1. CD was done using Github actions
+    2. On push and successful pass of tests as part of CI process web app will be deployed in Heroku